guettli/deadends-of-it/README.md

 Most of the things I list below are used by many people every day and are mature solutions.

-However, if you can start from scratch, I suggest you stop using these things.
+However, if you can start from scratch, I suggest to not use them.

 ## Native GUI development